ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 ![Jupyter Notebook Token](../../docs/source/_static/img/01_install_from_docker_files/jupyter_token.png)

-### To connect the Jupyter notebook from a browser
+### To Connect the Jupyter Notebook From a Browser

 Copy and paste the URL from the output message to the browser on your computer.
 For example: